A Second Discussion with Heng Monychenda, Director of Buddhism for Development

 For example, recently in Oddor Meanchey, when military and police destroyed more than a hundred homes, we advised the people on how to take action in a non-violent way.
 At first the people were not convinced that they could do anything, because they were not armed.
 Two or three months later, however, the military people came to the village people and asked them not to tell the higher-ups.
 They said they were willing to pay for everything they had destroyed.
 The villagers answered that if they returned their land, rebuilt their houses, and gave them compensation, they would not pursue the matter to higher levels.
 If these people had not learned how to take proper action to address the problem, it might well not have ended so well.

 Another example is a dispute that arose when the government sought to expel nearly all the people living in a former Khmer Rouge area; the reason given was that the area needed to be protected for the colored crane (a rare species of bird found in Cambodia), so humans should not be living there.
 We are not advocates, but we helped those people stand up and talk.
 We organized a seminar about how cranes and humans could live together.
-Today people still live in the area, as 400-500 families were allowed to remain in the area.
+Today people still live in the area, as 400 to 500 families were allowed to remain in the area.

 An important outcome of successful conflict resolution is that people can live together and work together after the conflict.
 Legal and judicial processes are important but they rarely solve conflicts.
 Coming away from a resolved dispute in the court system, the people often truly hate each other and still view each other as the enemy.
 Even if it is a criminal case, no one believes that the court system can solve the problem.
 Solving conflicts needs a different path and approach.